Detailed Guide forIndustrial Truck and Tractor Operators in San Diego County

 Projections of Employment

-In California, the number of Industrial Truck and Tractor Operators is expected to grow slower than average growth rate for all occupations.
-Jobs for Industrial Truck and Tractor Operators are expected to increase by 7.6 percent, or 4,200 jobs between 2012 and 2022.
+In California, the number of Industrial Truck and Tractor Operators is expected to grow at an average rate compared with the total for all occupations.
+Jobs for Industrial Truck and Tractor Operators are expected to increase by 15.8 percent, or 9,500 jobs between 2014 and 2024.

-In San Diego County, the number of Industrial Truck and Tractor Operators is expected to grow slower than average growth rate for all occupations.
-Jobs for Industrial Truck and Tractor Operators are expected to increase by 15.8 percent, or 350 jobs between 2012 and 2022.
+In San Diego County, the number of Industrial Truck and Tractor Operators is expected to grow faster than average growth rate for all occupations.
+Jobs for Industrial Truck and Tractor Operators are expected to increase by 17.6 percent, or 390 jobs between 2014 and 2024.

 |Estimated Employment and Projected Growth|